 Tristan received his DPhil in 1987, and joined the faculty of the University of San Francisco in 1989.
 His current focus is Differential Geometry, but Complex Analysis, General Relativity, and the history of science are abiding loves.
 His continuing mission is to seek out new intuitive forms of understanding, and new visualizations.

-His book Visual Complex Analysis won first prize in the National Jesuit Book Award Competition.
+His first book, Visual Complex Analysis (Oxford University Press), won first prize in the National Jesuit Book Award Competition.
 An earlier paper received the Mathematical Association of America's Carl B. Allendoerfer Award.

-His new book, Visual Differential Geometry and Forms: A Mathematical Drama in Five Acts, will be published in 2020 by Princeton University Press.
+His new book, Visual Differential Geometry and Forms: A Mathematical Drama in Five Acts, was published in July 2021 by Princeton University Press.
+More information about the book, including the Errata, can be found at VDGF.space.

 - DPhil, Mathematics, Oxford University, 1987